mageni/.github/profile/README.md

 Mageni is passionate about solving the world's toughest and most complex problems using open-source.

+### The Cost of Cybercrime

+Mageni is helping to reduce cybercrime.
+If it were measured as a country, then cybercrime — which is predicted to inflict damages totaling $6 trillion USD globally in 2021 — would be the world’s third-largest economy after the U.S. and China (Cybersecurity Ventures)

 ### What problem does Mageni help you to solve?

 - **Unpatched and exposed services** account for 82% of successful attack (Tetra Defense)